 - Market Your Business’ Product And Service: Your company’s intellectual property (IP) is critical in establishing a brand image.
 Take into account your company’s trademarks, logos, and product design.
 IP can help you distinguish and promote your products and services in the market.

 Intellectual property rights to a wide range of works can be owned by individuals and businesses.
-Intellectual property refers to mind-created works of literature, art, and inventions.
+This refers to mind-created works of literature, art, and inventions.
 The two types of intellectual property are industrial property and copyright.
 The creator can profit or gain publicity from their work or creation thanks to intellectual property rights.
 If your work is protected by a patent, copyright, trademark, or trade secret in the United States, it is protected by law.